 Fill in the fields with the API Key and Secret Key you created in step one then click next.

 The modal closes and you'll be back at "Accounts" where a Binance card has been added and you'll see your data is syncing.
 Depending on the volume of data this may take a few minutes.

 Step 3 - Upload your historical Binance statements

-Unfortunately, as mentioned above the Binance API is limited so you'll find that your Fiat currency deposits, fiat currency withdrawals, staking rewards, referral commission and leveraged token redemptions are missing - you will need to add this separately as it cannot be retrieved automatically.
+Unfortunately, as mentioned above the Binance API is limited so you'll find that your staking rewards, referral commission and leveraged token redemptions are missing - you will need to add this separately as it cannot be retrieved automatically.
 (We are in contact with Binance and hope they'll address this in the future).

 You need to download Binance statement files that document your transaction history and upload the CSVs directly to Recap.
-You should do this now (on the creation of your account) for all of your historical data and at regular intervals in the future for transactions you are yet to make (more advice on this in step 4).
+You should do this now (when first connecting your Binance account) for all of your historical data and at regular intervals in the future for transactions you are yet to make (more advice on this in step 4).
 Here is how...